A Service view is a technical view that provides access to products managed by the service team, which can be an organization or a partner entity.

 Configuring the Thing Definition Service View

-Other than configuring the General Service Views, you have also to create the service view for your thing definitions.
+Other than configuring the General Service Views, you also have to create the service view for your thing definitions.

 Enter the Interfaces / Views page.